The appearance of vaginal discharge during pregnancy can come as a surprise, especially for first time mothers-to-be.

 While pregnancy is filled with joys and beauty, it’s also filled with some new and even embarrassing situations.

-One of these situations many pregnant mothers-to-be experience is large and frequent amounts of discharge.
+One situations many pregnant women experience is large and frequent amounts of discharge.

 This noticeable increase can seem quite concerning.